geomstats/challenge-iclr-2021/README.md

 ## Guidelines

+We encourage the participants to start submitting their Pull Request early on.
+This allows to debug the tests and helps to address potential issues with the code.

 A submission should respect the following Jupyter Notebook’s structure:
 - Introduction and motivation:
     - Explain and motivate the problem